Sana Khan: Early work and acting debut (2005–2009)

-Khan made her acting debut in the 2005 low-budget adult Hindi film Yehi Hai High Society.
+Khan made her acting debut in the 2005 low-budget Hindi film Yehi Hai High Society.
 In 2006, Khan made her Tamil film debut with E in an item number.

 Khan has acted in over 50 ad films, including a cosmetic commercial directed by Shirish Kunder in July 2007.
 She has also done ads for the deodorant brand Secret Temptation, Yatra.com, and the Xbox 360 video game console.

 In March 2007, Khan's TV commercial for the men's underwear brand Amul Macho showed her provocatively scrubbing and washing some underwear, simulating an orgasm.
 It created great controversy and was banned by the Indian government on the grounds of sexual profanity.
 The company rehired Khan, shot a sequel to the commercial with a different theme, and released it in February 2008.

 In July 2007, Khan appeared in the film, Journey Bombay to Goa directed by Raj Pendurkar in an item number, "Lawani" sung by Sonu Kakkar.
 In November 2007, Khan appeared in the film Goal in the item number "Billo Rani" choreographed by Saroj Khan.

 In January 2008, Khan appeared in the film Halla Bol.
 Khan's debut Tamil film Silambattam, produced by Lakshmi Movie Makers, was released in December 2008.
 Silambarasan, the film's lead actor, who had previously signed and then dropped her for a role in his film Kettavan, called her again for the female lead role in Silambattam after seeing her ad with Shah Rukh Khan.
 She played Janu, a talkative, tomboyish brahmin village girl, and won the 2009 ITFA Best New Actress Award in Singapore.